lordtatty/bluego/README.md

   - ``sh ./build/install-deps.sh`` this will install dependencies for containers.
 By default it runs composer on the yii service.
   - ``sh ./build/update-deps.sh`` this will update dependencies.
 By defulit runs composer update on the yii service.
   - ``sh ./build/run-unit-tests.sh`` does as it says on the tin.
+  - ``sh ./build/run-integration-tests.sh`` also does as it says on the tin.
   - ``sh ./build/run-browser-tests.sh`` also does as it says on the tin.
 It will launch a firefox container, then run the browser tests against it.
-  - ``sh ./build/run-all-tests.sh`` runs both the unit tests and the browser tests.
+  - ``sh ./build/run-all-tests.sh`` runs the unit tests, integration tests, and the browser tests.

 **The basic structure**